 One reason a Deputy Labor Commissioner may dismiss a case is that they do not think the case has merit.
 In other words, the Deputy believes that the plaintiff will not win if the case goes to a hearing.

-The problem with dismissing a wage claim for this reason is that the Deputy Labor Commissioners do not always understand the nuances of your wage claim (which happens a lot of you do not have a lawyer representing you).
+The problem with dismissing a wage claim for this reason is that the Deputy Labor Commissioners do not always understand the nuances of your wage claim (which happens if you do not have a lawyer representing you).

 For example, one client filed a claim with the Santa Barbara labor board (without having a lawyer represent him) for unpaid wages on the basis that his employer agreed to pay him $25 per hour, but his paycheck stubs showed he was only getting paid $15 per hour.
 He wanted the difference between $25 per hour and $15 per hour going back three years.
 The Deputy Labor Commissioner dismissed his case on the basis that she did not see any violation of California law.

 The client then started looking for a lawyer.
 When I saw his paycheck stubs I saw a blatant violation that the Deputy had missed.
 It turned out that the employer was not paying overtime properly.
 The paycheck stubs also did not comply with Labor Code section 226.